Brookfield India REIT initial public offer gets subscribed 15 pc on first day | Business

 REIT is aimed at attracting investment in the real estate sector by monetising rent-yielding assets.
 It helps unlock the massive value of real estate assets and enable retail participation.

+The global coordinators and book running lead managers to the offer are Morgan Stanley India Company, BofA Securities India, Citigroup Global Markets, HSBC Securities and Capital Markets.

-Ambit Private Ltd, Axis Capital Ltd, IIFL Securities Ltd, JM Financial Ltd, J P Morgan India Pvt Ltd, Kotak Mahindra Capital Company Ltd and SBI Capital Markets Ltd are the managers to the offer.
+Besides, Ambit Private Limited, Axis Capital, IIFL Securities, JM Financial, JP Morgan India, Kotak Mahindra Capital Company and SBI Capital Markets are the book running lead managers to the offer.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)